Post Contents

 Institutional buildings are used for various purposes such as medical treatment other treatment or care of persons suffering from physical or mental illness, disease or infirmity, care of infants or old age persons care, and for penal or correctional detention in which the liberty of the inmates is restricted.

-The institutional buildings are major including sleeping accommodation for the occupants.
+The institutional buildings are major including sleeping accommodations for the occupants.

 They include hospitals, sanitoria, custodial institutions, or penal institutions like jails, prisons, and mental asylums.